 - 2 large eggs, at room temperature

-- 1 cup (240ml) milk*
+- 1 cup (240ml) milk, at room temperature*

-- 1 teaspoon vanilla extract
+- 1 teaspoon pure vanilla extract

-- 1 and 1/2 cups (150g) fresh or frozen blueberries
+- 1 and 1/2 cups (170g) fresh or frozen blueberries (do not thaw)

-- coarse sugar for sprinkling (optional)
+- optional: coarse sugar for sprinkling

-*For 15-16 standard size muffins, reduce baking time to 18-19 total minutes: 5 initial minutes at the 425F and 13-14 minutes at 375F.
-For 30 mini muffins, bake for 11-12 minutes at 375F the entire time.
+- Standard Size Muffins or Mini Muffins: For standard size muffins baked in a 12-count muffin pan, reduce baking time to about 20 total minutes: 5 initial minutes at 425°F and 15 minutes at 350°F. Yields 14-15 standard size muffins.
+For about 40 mini muffins, bake for 11-13 minutes at 350°F the entire time.